Taylor-CCB-Group/SpOOx/README.md

 ## SpOOx - Spatial Omics Oxford Analysis Pipeline

 ### Set-up the pipeline ##################
-Note: assuming conda / mamba have been installed and in the system path
+Note: assuming conda has been installed and in the system path
 ```
 git clone https://github.com/bioinfbloke/SpOOx.git
 ```